imbei/mainzelliste-doc/README.md

 ### rough rule of thumb / experience values:

-* small index (up to 1000 person index): 8gb of RAM, 2 CPU cores
+* small index (up to 1'000 person index): 8gb of RAM, 2 CPU cores (is completely sufficient / "huge")
+* mid index (like 50'000 person index): 8gb of RAM (set Tomcat max RAM to e.g. Xmx2048M or Xmx4096M  etc., see below)
 * huge index  (1.5 million person index): 64gb of RAM

+__Hint:__ If you fill the record linkage index of the Mainzelliste, and the index gets quite big, and you possibly hit the memory limits of the Tomcat process (default: 1024 MB), the API may accept adding new person to the index.
+But if you restart the Tomcat or the Server, it can happen, that the Mainzelliste-Container will not start up.
+In the Logfiles, you will only recognize the start and stop of the Tomcat container, and no meaningful error messages or fatal exceptions, even in DEBUG mode.
+In this case, try adding some more RAM to the Tomcat process (see below).

 ---